OpenBazaar/official_docs/content/community/contribute/how_to_help.md

 awesome docs the project needs.
 If writing technical documentation is your area, we’d absolutely love your help!

-The best place to get started is by looking through the Github Issues at: https://github.com/OpenBazaar/docs
+The best place to get started is by looking through the GitHub Issues at: https://github.com/OpenBazaar/docs